hailelagi/hailelagi.com/content/writing/a-peek-into-the-beam.md

 # {#PID<0.93.0>, #Reference<0.18808174.1939079169.202418>}
 ```
 ```
- Note: The actual pid and reference will be different on your machine).
+ NOTE: The actual pid and reference will be different on your machine).
 ```

 When the scheduler(on one core) sees these concurrent tasks, it allocates some time and memory at runtime to `child`